siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

 * The two USB channels appear as physical devices:
   * `/dev/usb-serial0`
   * `/dev/usb-serial1`
 * The USB-serial subsystem is able to detect when software on the host side "connects" to each channel independently.
+(This is done by a flag in the USB system that is set the the host connects and 'asserts RTS')

 **Binding**